The story I am going to use for this post is Minimoto.

-I like to using shot when photographer are zooming in or out of moving to another shot.
+I like to using shots when the photographer is zooming in or out of moving to another shot.
 This is an example at [:15].
-My photographer was zooming in to get the shot and I used it.
+My photographer was zooming in to get the shot, and I used it.

 I like using photographer mistakes or the moments before they set up for great shots.